LiuLabUB/SAPPER/src/README.rst

  $ make

-You will have executable binary files 'SAPPER_fermi' (our modifed 'fermi'), and 'SAPPER' in the 'bin' subdirectory.
+You will have executable binary files 'SAPPER' in the current directory.
 Now copy/move them to one of your PATH such as /usr/loca/bin::

- $ mv bin/* /usr/local/bin
+ $ mv SAPPER /usr/local/bin

 Usage
 =====